samsung-cnct/kraken-lib/Documentation/security/README.md

 - Google OIDC
 - LDAP

-And RBAC is used for Authorization.
+RBAC is used for Authorization.

 ## Architecture
-Following images is for understanding AuthN/Z process in K2.
+The following images are for understanding the AuthN/Z process in Kraken.
 ![architecture](image/architecture_1.png)

 From above, dex & dex app should be accessible from browser.
-And the kube admin should manage user/group records in LDAP.
+The kube admin should manage user/group records in LDAP.
 Also configures proper RBAC policies for each of the records.

-Below is sequence of getting/validating auth.
+Below is the sequence of getting/validating auth.
 ![sequence](image/architecture_2.png)

 ## Configuration
-By default, Auth is disabled in k2.
+By default, Auth is disabled in Kraken.
 To enable this see below example in for config.yaml
 ```yaml
 definitions: